Outdoor scene of illuminated purple and blue LED light columns on a wet pavement outside the Museum of Sydney at night.

 The Dreaming in the title refers to a time in the ancestral past when mythical beings imbued sites with perpetual energies, all of which are still continually activated as Aboriginal people move through Country today.

-The interactive, immersive soundtrack includes more than 2,000 distinct field recordings captured over the past 40 years – in rainforests, temperate forests, along the coastline and underwater, as well as inside the human body and in the outer reaches of the cosmos.
+The interactive, immersive soundtrack included more than 2,000 distinct field recordings captured over the past 40 years – in rainforests, temperate forests, along the coastline and underwater, as well as inside the human body and in the outer reaches of the cosmos.

-The artists have collaborated with Dr Mark Dyson from DarkHouse on the lighting design; Tilt Industrial Design on the fabrication and installation of the poles; and Gumbayngirr, Dhungutti and Bundjalung performer Ben Ferguson on yidaki and other sounds.
+The artists collaborated with Dr Mark Dyson from DarkHouse on the lighting design; Tilt Industrial Design on the fabrication and installation of the poles; and Gumbayngirr, Dhungutti and Bundjalung performer Ben Ferguson on yidaki and other sounds.

 Extended credits